ryanhhtan/dev-kube-env/secrets/README.md

-# Descalimer
+# Desclaimer

-This is for my personal dev env, do not use in production.
+This secrets are for my personal development environment, do not use in production.